bugsbugmedev/dynathings/README.md

 # dynathings

-Check out all of the great Dynatrace resources for download and use in your tenant.
+Dynatrace resources for download and use in your tenant.